 Keemun tea is one of the best Chinese black teas.
 In history, it is the favorite drink of the British Queen and the Royal Family.
 With a high reputation, Keemun tea has a laudatory title of “The Queen of The Black Tea”.

-1. The history of Keemun tea
+1. History of Keemun tea

-In 1875, the Qimen people learned the processing method from other provinces and created Keemun tea.
+In 1875, the Qimen people learned the processing technology of black tea from other provinces and created Keemun tea.

 It attracted great attention from tea merchants in the international black tea market.
 The Japanese called it “Rose” and the British businessman called it “Keemun”.

 In 1980, Keemun tea won the National Medal of high-quality products.

 In 1983, Keemun tea was awarded the National Export Commodity Quality Honorary Certificate and mainly exported to dozens of countries and regions, such as Britain, Netherlands, Germany, Japan, Russia, etc. It has been China’s national tea for many years.

 2. Growth environment of Keemun tea